Getting Started

 Using Survex

-Most common tasks can now be accomplished through Aven - processing survey data, viewing the processed data, printing, exporting to other formats, and producing simple extended elevations.
+Most common tasks can now be accomplished through aven - processing survey data, viewing the processed data, printing, exporting to other formats, and producing simple extended elevations.

-A few tasks still require you to use the command line.
-And some functionality is available both via aven and from the command line, which allows it to be scripted.
+A few tasks still require you to use the command line, and some functionality is available both via aven and from the command line, which allows it to be scripted.

 The command line programs that come with Survex are: